moleike/node-lwm2m/README.md

 [coveralls-url]: https://coveralls.io/github/moleike/node-lwm2m?branch=develop
 [coveralls-image]: https://coveralls.io/repos/github/moleike/node-lwm2m/badge.svg?branch=develop

-[node-lwm2m][self] is an implementation of the Open Mobile Alliance's Lightweight M2M protocol (LWM2M).

-This is a fork of @telefonicaid's [lwm2m-node-lib](https://github.com/telefonicaid/lwm2m-node-lib), but adds missing features in the original project required for a compliant implementation.
+[node-lwm2m][self] is a fork of @telefonicaid's [lwm2m-node-lib](https://github.com/telefonicaid/lwm2m-node-lib), but adds missing features in the original project required for a compliant implementation.
 Considerable work has been done so that it is now a distinct project.

 [self]: https://github.com/moleike/node-lwm2m.git